The Qur'anic View of Sharia, Jihad and War

 Fight in the Way of God against those who fight you, but do not go beyond the limits.
 God does not love those who go beyond the limits.
 (Qur'an, 2:190)

 War can only be waged against those who attack Muslims; it must be a defensive war.
 It is absolutely prohibited in the Qur'an for Muslims to attack the other side for no reason.
+In defensive wars, the properties of innocents, civilians, women, children and the elderly as well as holy sites such as churches and synagogues are inviolable.

 What God commands Muslims in the Qur'an is that they must always keep justice at the fore, even if they are angry at a community because of its injustices and aggression.
 God reveals in one verse: